AT-Publishing/website/_posts/2017-02-06-privacy-centric-coins.md

 **Mining Monero**

 Monero is based on PoW, Proof of Work.
-The Monero devs say that PoS, Proof of stake which is now pushed as a "better" thing, penalizes less active participants and makes them “second class citizens” while Bitcoin’s PoW led to ASIC based mining pool centralization.
+The Monero devs say that PoS, Proof of stake which is now pushed as a "better" thing, penalizes less active participants and makes them “second class citizens” while Bitcoin’s Proof-of-work led to ASIC based mining pool centralization.

-The mining process in Monero is a PoW algorithm optimalized so that it is ideally performed by millions of small x86 CPUs - that means, common personal computers - so it shouldn't lead to the rat race of ASICs.
+The mining process in Monero is a Proof-of-work algorithm optimalized so that it is ideally performed by millions of small x86 CPUs - that means, common personal computers - so it shouldn't lead to the rat race of ASICs.
 There is permanent block reward - 0.3 XMR per block forever.

 **Adoption**